cambridge-cares/TheWorldAvatar/Agents/OSMAgent/README.md

 ### 3.2.
 Agent Configuration
 In the [config.properties](osmagent/src/main/resources/config.properties) file, specify the following:
 - Database name containing both 3D building and OSM data as `db.name`.
+Default is set to the database value in [osm.json](inputs/config/osm.json).
+Change `db.name` if `osm.json` database value is changed.
 - Schema name containing OSM data as `osm.schema`.
+Default is set to the schema value in [osm.json](inputs/config/osm.json).
+Change `osm.schema` if `osm.json` schema value is changed.
 - Table name (inclusive of schema) containing DLM land use data as `landuse.table`.
 Leave empty if there is no land use data available, no land use matching will be run.

 ### 3.3.
 Building Docker Image